site-mobile-logo

 How can animators bring a blank canvas to life?
 How can they convince us to empathize with Pascal, laugh at Carl, and sense Ariel’s need to be a part of your world?
 How can they convince us that the objects they’ve represented are truly alive?

-To begin answering any of these questions, one must first comprehend the twelve animation principles.
 Disney’s 12 principles of animation, made famous by two of Walt Disney’s famed Nine Old Men, Ollie Johnston and Frank Thomas, have become a must-know for all aspiring and current animators in the business today.

-Among these 12 principles, today, we’ll shed light on the 3rd principle of animation – Staging.
+So, we’ll shed light on the 3rd principle of animation – Staging.
 We believe it’s one of the most important principles that can make or break your animation.

 Origin Of The Principles Of Animation